JulioJu/ArtificialIntelligenceConnectFourGame/README.md

 * In Vim, with the plugin `ALE`, do not forget that linter lint only one files… Therefore, with Vim it's cool to run `yarn compileAndLint` for development.

+## Cool functionality

+* You could see that when you click several time very quickly with your mouse you add each time a new checker !
+Contrary to before, checkers that are still animated when a new checker is added don't jump !
+It's because each checker has it's own `@keyframes`.
+    * Note that each checker start to move on the top of the screen !!!
+Even if you resize your Browser window !!!
+And this behaviour works for each row !!!!!

 # Notes on code developed
 * To retrieve url parm see:
     * https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/search